 Students with special needs who may require classroom and/or test accommodations should make an appointment to see me as soon as possible.
 If you have not already done so, stop by the Office of Disability Services (ODS) on the 7th floor of Lerner Hall to register for support services.
 Students who are eligible for extra exam time will need to fill out paperwork with ODS-please also let me know via email so we can make sure we'll be ready to accommodate you.
-ODS often requires a few weeks to process an application, so please contact them as soon as you can.
+ODS requires a few weeks to process an application, so please contact them as soon as you can, even though we do not have an in-person exam for this course until the final.
 The procedures for registering with ODS can be found at http://health.columbia.edu/services/ods or by calling (212) 854-2388 (Voice/TTY).